 Edgerton utilizes cutting edge technology to maximize the benefits of our processes and skilled personnel.
 Before any project begins, we create a 3D electronic model of the project.
 Starting from whatever design information is made available, we recreate each grading surface as depicted in the plans.
 We include every single detail so that our modeled surfaces are consistent with the plans and plan labels.

 Moving beyond the planset, we design and model interim grading surfaces required to actually build the project.
 This is a necessary step for the installation of utilities and structures such as retaining walls.
 In this process, we consider all factors impacted by the design including stormwater control, equipment access and safe sideslopes.

-In effect, the creation of the complete 3D model enables us to build the project virtually.
+As we create the model, we are effectively building the project virtually.
 This effort benefits the project in these ways:

 • Accurate grading surfaces are loaded into GPS instrumentation on heavy equipment.

 • Problems in the plans are identified prior to construction.
 Problems that are identified pre-construction can often be solved in a methodical way that adds no cost to the project.

 • Interim construction surfaces are pre-planned.
 The burden of designing “on-the-fly” is removed from field personnel.
 Instead, they focus on what they do best – executing the plan.